jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The Black Death reduced the population of Europe by one third in the period from 1347 to 1351.
+⚡<!-- FUNFACT --> Fun fact: The electric chair was invented by a dentist.

 </div>